 East King Street, Marriott Expansion and Fulton Bank Expansion

 The two travel lanes continue to be shifted left (north) to accommodate two lanes of travel while providing a safe working zone buffer for the demolition and site preparation activity.
 Parking has been eliminated between Queen and Christian Streets to facilitate this shift.
-This shift will remain in place until the new tower is completed in late-2018.
+This shift is expected to remain in place until the new hotel tower is completed in summer 2019.
 The contractors will be coordinating site activities between the Marriott and Fulton Bank projects to eliminate or reduce the need for lane restrictions downtown and provide for pedestrian access on one side of the street at all times.
 Pedestrians are advised to pay attention to signage, as their route through this corridor will change as the projects proceed.
 North Christian Street and East Grant Street will have temporary restrictions and changes as a result of the Fulton Bank project, and South Christian Street is closed at the Marriott.
 Motorists and visitors are advised to follow all posted signage and obey parking and road restrictions.

 City of Lancaster Green Infrastructure Projects

 City of Lancaster continues several Green Infrastructure projects.
 Please contact the Engineering Bureau if you have specific concerns about a location under construction at 291-4764.
 Locations include: